Surfacing

 25 minutes

 Surfacing is a solo soundwalk performance examining settler listening positionality on topographies within the unceded lands of Tk’emlúps te Secwépemc through unexpected sculptural interventions using deconstructed piano parts and obsolete media artifacts as symbolic repatriation of these materials to their terrestrial resonance.
-(Image: piano string belt featured in the video)
+(Image: piano string belt worn in the video)

-Commissioned by Vancouver New Music
+Commissioned by Vancouver New Music for Walking Festival of Sound, Seoul-Vancouver, 2022

 Surfacing was screened at my BC Culture Days event "Culture Ecologies of Sound and Pace: Highlights from Walking Festival of Sound 2022" on the Thompson Rivers University campus before its October 20 premiere online.
-The Walking Festival of Sound program can be found here:

 Murmurings and Modulations: Scoring the Kamloops Soundscape